Kanō Jigorō: International Olympic Committee

 Kanō's chief goal in all this was, in his words, to gather people together for a common cause, with friendly feeling.
 His goals did not, however, particularly involve getting judo into the Olympics.
 As he put it in a letter to Britain's Gunji Koizumi in 1936:

 I have been asked by people of various sections as to the wisdom and the possibility of Judo being introduced at the Olympic Games.
 My view on the matter, at present, is rather passive.
 If it be the desire of other member countries, I have no objection.
 But I do not feel inclined to take any initiative.
 For one thing, Judo in reality is not a mere sport or game.
 I regard it as a principle of life, art and science.
 In fact, it is a means for personal cultural attainment.
 Only one of the forms of Judo training, the so-called randori can be classed as a form of sport...
 [In addition, the] Olympic Games are so strongly flavoured with nationalism that it is possible to be influenced by it and to develop Contest Judo as a retrograde form as Jujitsu was before the Kodokan was founded.
 Judo should be as free as art and science from external influences – political, national, racial, financial or any other organised interest.
 And all things connected with it should be directed to its ultimate object, the benefit of humanity.

+Strength training

+Kanō got in contact with western strength training in 1900, when he read Sandow's System of Physical Training by pioneer bodybuilder Eugen Sandow.
+Becoming immediately interested in its workings, he acquired the book's rights to publish it in Japanese under publisher Zoshikai, and also imported Sandow's signature weightlifting gear for its commercialization in Japan.
+He further researched into the topic while visiting Vienna in 1933 as part of his work in the COI, leading to introduction of powerlifting to the Japanese Ministry of Education.
+His activities deeply influenced Takemaru Wakaki, considered the pioneer of Japanese bodybuilding, who also trained judoka like Masahiko Kimura and karateka like Mas Oyama.

+Karate

+In May 1922, thanks to his influence in the Ministry of Education, Kanō authorized a karate exhibition by pioneer and Shotokan founder Gichin Funakoshi, marking the beginning of the expansion of karate in Japan.
+In June of the same year, he invited Funakoshi to demonstrate karate at the Kodokan, which preceded much collaboration between the two.
+Kanō's martial philosophy went to influence several other karate masters, like Chōjun Miyagi and Kenwa Mabuni, founders of the Goju-ryu and Shitō-ryū schools respectively.
+He met them upon visiting Okinawa in 1927 to survey the local karate expertise, after which he urged them to move to Tokyo and share their teachings.